 A former Director of Training and Development at Barclays Global Investors in San Francisco, Pam spent the first 10 years of her business as a consultant to large companies such as Hewlett-Packard, Charles Schwab and Cisco Systems, where she worked with thousands of executives, managers and employees.

-In the last eleven years, she helped hundreds of people to start and grow successful businesses.
+In the last twelve years, she helped thousands of people to start successful businesses.
 She built a powerful online presence at Escape from Cubicle Nation, a site designed for corporate employees who wanted to make the shift to entrepreneur.
-At Escape, Pam developed and taught business building courses for thousands of entrepreneurs.
-She has worked with companies serving the small business market such as Infusionsoft, Office Depot and Citrix.
+At Escape, Pam developed and taught business building courses and spoke at entrepreneur events around the country.
+She has worked with companies serving the small business market such as Infusionsoft, GoDaddy, Progressive Insurance, Kahuna Accounting and Citrix.